wpengine/github-action-wpe-site-deploy/README.md

 # GitHub Action for WP Engine Site Deployments

-This GitHub Action can be used to deploy your WordPress repo/branch from Github to a WP Engine environment (Production / Stage / Dev) via the WP Engine SSH Gateway toolkit and a prefashioned rsync protocol.
-Deploy a theme, plugin or other directory with the TPO options.
+This GitHub Action can be used to deploy code from Github repo to a WP Engine environment of your choosing.
+Deploy a a full site directory, or optionally a theme, plugin or other directory with the TPO options.
+Optionally lint your php pre-deployment.
 Post deploy, this action will automatically purge your WP Engine cache to ensure all changes are visible.

 ## Example GitHub Action workflow

 1. Create a `.github/workflows/main.yml` file in your root of your WordPress project/repo, if one doesn't exist already.

-2. Add the following to the `main.yml` file, replacing PRD_BRANCH, PRD_ENV and WPE_SSHG_KEY_PRIVATE if they are anything other than what is below.
-Optionally, values for staging and development environments and branches can be specified.
+2. Add the following to the `main.yml` file, replacing values for PRD_BRANCH, PRD_ENV and WPE_SSHG_KEY_PRIVATE if they are anything other than what is below.
+Optionally, values for STG_ and DEV_ environments and branches can be specified.
 Consult ["Further Reading"](#further-reading) on how to setup keys in repo Secrets.

 3. Git push your site repo.
+The action will do the rest

 ```
 name: Deploy to WP Engine
 on:
   push:

 jobs:
   build:
     runs-on: ubuntu-latest